Trump Says Sotomayor, Ginsburg Should Recuse Themselves From Cases Involving Him

 Trump has previously criticized the judge in the trial of his ally Roger Stone, prompting pushback from his attorney general, William Barr; and last week, prior to his departure, news reports said that intelligence officials had told a House panel that Russia seemed to favor Trump in the 2020 election.

-Addressing that issue Tuesday, Trump accused Rep. Adam Schiff, the California Democrat who chairs the House intelligence committee and who spearheaded the president's impeachment, of leaking details of the intelligence assessment.
-The president also said he hadn't been briefed on the intelligence that suggested Russia was helping the his campaign and that of Democrat Sen. Bernie Sanders of Vermont.
+Addressing that issue Tuesday, Trump accused Rep. Adam Schiff, the California Democrat who chairs the House Intelligence Committee and who spearheaded the president's impeachment, of leaking details of the intelligence assessment.
+Schiff has vigorously denied the allegation.
+The president also said he hadn't been briefed on the intelligence that suggested Russia was helping his campaign and that of Sen. Bernie Sanders of Vermont.

 "Nobody ever told me that," he said.
-He later added: "I want no help from any country," Trump said, "and I haven't been given any help from any country."
+He later added: "I want no help from any country, and I haven't been given any help from any country."

 The president tweeted repeatedly about many of those developments during his India trip.
 On Tuesday, he had the opportunity to address them in person.